appliedbinf/el_gato/README.md

                         Specify the BLAST hit percent identity threshold for identifying multiple loci in assembly (default: 95.0)
   --samfile, -m         Specify whether or not the SAM file is included in the output directory (default: False)
 ```
+# Acknowledgements

+We greatly appreciate the United Kingdom Health Security Agency (UKHSA) for curating and sharing the *L. pneumophila* database.
+You can learn more about the UKHSA at https://www.gov.uk/government/organisations/uk-health-security-agency.
+Contact legionella-sbt@ukhsa.gov.uk for enquiries about the database.